Faculty & Contacts

 Joe Bobot (Adjunct Faculty)

-Joe has over 20 years of working experience in EMS.
-He has advanced training in the area of search and rescue and holds a certification as a Wilderness EMT and National Association for Search & Rescue (NASAR) SAR Technician Level II.
+Joe has been part of the EMS program at CSCC since 2003.
+Joe has over 30 years of working experience in EMS.
+He has advanced training in the area of search and rescue and holds a certification as a Wilderness EMT and National Association for Search & Rescue (NASAR) SAR Technician Level I and Lost Person Incident Manager.
 Joe has responded to numerous search and rescue operations from New York during 9/11 to Mobile, Ala., after Hurricane Katrina.

 Ray Di Lisi (Adjunct Faculty)

 Ray works as a Firefighter and Paramedic with the Norwich Township Fire Department in Hilliard.
 He has been involved with Fire and EMS services since 1993, starting in the private sector then moving on to the fire service.
-Ray has an Associate Degree in Fire and EMS from Columbus State and has been employed with the college since 1995.
+Ray has a Bachelor’s Degree in EMS Administration and has been employed by Columbus State since 1995.
 He has been a lead instructor with our EMT Basic program since 2002 and continues to work with our paramedic students in both classroom and field experiences.

 Keith Gordon (Adjunct Faculty)